nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

     When you do not need extra reliability but simply want a decoupled, efficient high-throughput messaging protocol memory-based pubsub services are an alternative, e.g. <a href="https://redis.io/topics/pubsub" target="_blank">Redis</a> or <a href="https://en.wikipedia.org/wiki/NATS_Messaging" target="_blank">NATS</a> (haven't used NATS yet, but looks interesting).

-5. **Websockets.** Provides two-way communication between frontend and backend.  <a href="https://en.wikipedia.org/wiki/WebSocket" target="_blank">Websockets</a> are commonly used for use cases where real-time frontend updates are required.
-Websockets work nicely with an in-memory pubsub protocol in the backend (e.g. Redis or NATS).
+5. **Websockets.** Websockets provide two-way communication between client and server.  <a href="https://en.wikipedia.org/wiki/WebSocket" target="_blank">Websockets</a> are commonly used when real-time client updates are needed.
+Because Websockets are long-lived and have server state WebSockets work well with an in-memory pubsub protocol in the backend (e.g. Redis or NATS).

-    Because websockets are a bit trickier to setup and manage (each connection becomes stateful rather than a stateless REST API) I have frequently resorted to do polling over REST instead despite its drawbacks.
-Given HTTP/2 + gRPC-Web also support bi-directional communication which I'm not very likely to use websockets right now.
+    Because websockets are a trickier to setup and manage I have frequently resorted to polling over REST instead despite its drawbacks.
+Given HTTP/2 + gRPC-Web also support bi-directional communication it's not likely I'll be using websockets anytime soon.

 6. **SOAP / XML**.
 Just... don't.
 No really.